dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 Now the call to `say_goodbye` would return a non zero exit code and, because it is the last line of the script, the script will fail.

-Using `local` can give you peace of mind.
+Using `local` brings me peace of mind.
+But again, Bash surprises with some _uncommon_ things of doing things: `local` is a _Bash built-in_ (i.e., a command that is available if you use Bash) and not a syntax keyword, which means it will return 0 or 1.
+This has implications.

-By the way, `local` is a _bash built-in_ not a syntax keyword, which means it will return 0 or 1.
-This has some implications.
-Consider the following:
+Consider the following code:

 ```bash
 set -e